schmidt/structured_warnings/README.md

 ### Known Issues

-In Ruby versions before 2.4, the library may not extend Ruby's internal warnings handled by the C-level function `rb_warn`.
+In Ruby versions before 2.4, the library may not extend Ruby's built-in warnings handled by the C-level function `rb_warn`.
 Therefore warnings like "method redefined", "void context", and "parenthesis" may not be manipulated by `structured_warnings`.